erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 not dig deeper into this field and instead use established research.

 There is a classical (1999) paper by Pierre L'Ecuyer:
-"Tables of linear congruential generators of different sizes and good lattice structure".
+[Tables of linear congruential generators of different sizes and good lattice structure][latrules].
 Lattice structure is the property that the spectral score measures.

 From that paper I selected two generators that avoids bignums:
 ``` erlang